-All students will be held accountable to the Common Core standards and CA State standards and supported to reach the Green Dot objectives for performance.
-Oscar De La Hoya Ánimo will use unit assessments aligned to benchmark student progress in core areas including English, Math, Science and History.
+All students will be held accountable to the Common Core standards and CA State standards and supported to reach the Green Dot objectives for performance. Ánimo South Los Angeles will use quarterly assessments aligned to benchmark student progress in core areas including English, Math, Science and History.
 This program includes pacing guides, exams, data reports and analysis of student scores.
 Student data will be analyzed by subgroup to monitor the achievement of African American students, English Language Learners, and Special Education students.
 The school will monitor subgroup data after each assessment and provide appropriate intervention and resources for students as needed.
 The goals of the program are listed below: